 Support the Museum and help it acquire new treasures for future generations.

-10% discount in the Museum Shops — perfect as Christmas approaches!
+10% discount in the Museum Shops.

 By joining, you’ll be helping to keep Lancaster’s rich history alive while enjoying a welcoming community of people who share your interest in local heritage.